libdwarf

 If DW_GROUPNUMBER_DWO is passed in libdwarf will choose it if .dwo sections are in the object, else the init will call return DW_DLV_NO_ENTRY.

-If a groupnumber greater than two is passed in libdwarf simply accepts it, whether any sections corresponding to that groupnumber exist or not.
+If a groupnumber greater than two is passed in libdwarf accepts it, whether any sections corresponding to that groupnumber exist or not.
+If the groupnumber is not an actual group the init will call return DW_DLV_NO_ENTRY.

 For information on groups "dwarfdump -i" on an object file will show all section group information unless the object file is a simple standard object with no .dwo sections and no COMDAT groups (in which case the output will be silent on groups).
 Look for Section Groups data in the dwarfdump output.
 The groups information will be appearing very early in the dwarfdump output.